cloudprivacylabs/lsa/README.md

     combination of the contents of the elements of this term.
   * `oneOf`: Specifies polymorphism.
 The resulting element is one of the elements of this term.
-  * `attributeName`: Name of this attribute as it appears in data.
+  * `name`: Name of this attribute as it appears in data.

 ```
 "privacyClassification": {